 Some scars, especially when raised, may be improved with dermabrasion and laser resurfacing.
 These are methods our surgeons use to make “rough or elevated” scars less prominent, by removing part of the upper layers of skin with an abrading tool or laser light.
 The scar will remain, but should be smoother and less visible.

-Keloid or hypertrophic scars are often treated first with injection of medications like steroids to reduce size.
-If this is unsatisfactory, the scars can be removed surgically, and the incisions closed with fine stitches, often resulting in less prominent scars.
+Keloids, or hypertrophic scars, are often treated first with injection of medications like steroids to reduce size.
+Keloids are a thick raised scar that occurs when you have a skin injury or from piercings.
+If the injections are is unsatisfactory, the scars can be removed surgically, and the incisions closed with fine stitches, often resulting in less prominent scars.

 For scars that cover large areas of skin—for example, a burn scar—a surgeon may use a reconstructive technique, such as skin expansion, to allow for replacement of the burn scar with normal skin.
 In skin expansion, surgeons first implant a small balloon beneath healthy skin next to the scar.
 In the weeks before surgery to remove the scar, the balloon is slowly filled with saline water during office visits to expand the healthy skin.
 Then, when performing surgery to remove the scar, the surgeons use this expanded skin to replace the damaged or burned skin.
 The new skin heals naturally.